Decoding Texts: Using The Best Decodable Books

 Heggerty

-Frog Series (Grades K-1) & Toucan Series (Grades 2-4).
+They also have the Toucan Series (seen below), which is geared for students in grades 2-4.
 These are bright, beautiful, and engaging books that are brand new in 2022.

 If you’re a reading specialist or special education teacher, I would not suggest these books due to higher word count and text complexity.
 They’d work best for homeschooling or for classroom teachers working with students on or above grade level.